tmtsoftware/csw/docs/src/main/services/location.md

 ## Creating Components, Connections and Registrations

-An Application, Sequencer, Assembly, HCD, or Service component may need to be used by another component as part of normal observatory operations.
+An Application, Sequencer, Assembly, HCD, or Service may need to be used by another component as part of normal observatory operations.
 It must register its location information with Location Service so that other components can find it.
-A location information comprises of:
+Location information is comprised of:

-* **ComponentId** : A component id comprises of
+* **ComponentId** : A component ID consisting of
-    * **ComponentName** : a name depicting the component.
+    * **ComponentName** : a name describing the component.
     * **ComponentType** : such as Container, Sequencer, HCD, Assembly, Service.

 * **ConnectionType** : the means to reach components.
 These are categorized as `Akka`, `HTTP`, or `Tcp` type connections.

-The location information is stored in Location Service as **Registrations**.
+The location information is stored in the Location Service as **Registrations**.

-Some of the examples of string representation of a connection are:
+Some of the examples of the string representation of a connection are:

 * TromboneAssembly-assembly-akka
 * TromboneHcd-hcd-akka